SitePen/dstore/docs/DataModelling.md

 ### Queue Notifications

 dstore will queue notifications so that multiple changes to a property can be delivered in a single notification.
+This is done for you automatically, to provide efficient notification of changes to listeners.

+The queuing mechanism is beneficial in that it avoids repetitive or intermediate notifications that occur during multiple changes to a model object.
 For example, if we had the computed property for `fullName` as described above, and we change multiple properties in a single `set()`:

 	person.set({
 		firstName: 'John',
 		lastName: 'Doe'
 	});

-Any computed property listener for `fullName` would only be called once, for the resulting change.
+Without notification queuing, the notification listener might be called for each intermediate step in the process (once for the change to `firstName`, once for the change to `lastName`), but the queuing means that the computed property listener for `fullName` would only be called once, for the resulting change, after both the dependent properties have changed.

 However, dstore can be configured to use different strategies for when the queued notifications will be fired.
 By default, the notifications will be fired after the highest level `set()` operation completes.
 However, we can alternately configure dstore to wait for the next event turn to fire notifications.
 This can be done by setting the `Model.nextTurn` property to another function that can defer the callback.
 For example, in NodeJS, we could use `process.nextTick`, or in the browser we could set it to `setImmediate` or `setTimeout`:

 	Model.nextTurn = window.setImmediate || setTimeout;

+This would queue up all the notifications that occur before the next event turn, before calling the callbacks.